MicrosoftDocs/common-data-model-and-service/upgrade/introduction-upgrade-cds.md

 The previous version of Common Data Service was enhanced and released as **Common Data Service (CDS) for Apps** in March 2018 to offer significant new capabilities such as server-side logic, improved app-building experience, and a solid extensibility platform (based on the proven Dynamics 365 xRM platform) for developers and ISVs.
 More information: [New features in the Common Data Service for Apps and PowerApps Spring Update](https://powerapps.microsoft.com/en-us/blog/cds-for-apps-march/).

 To use the new capabilities in CDS for Apps, existing users on the previous version of Common Data Service can upgrade to the latest CDS for Apps.
-The upgrade process involves following three steps:
-1. Start upgrading your database to CDS for Apps
-2. Upgrade and verify your apps and flows with the new CDS for Apps database
-3. Complete your database upgrade

-### Next step
+## Next steps

+- [Overview of the upgrade process](upgrade-overview.md): Provides overview of the steps involved in the upgrade process.
-There are things that you should expect or be aware of when upgrading your previous version of Common Data Service to CDS for Apps: [What to expect on upgrading](what-to-expect.md).
+- [What to expect on upgrading](what-to-expect.md): Provides information about things to expect when upgrading your previous version of Common Data Service to CDS for Apps.